Grootbos Garden Lodge: Our full report

 - Boat-based whale watching: exclusive and ecologically sensitive boat trips can bring you close to the Cape’s giants; these whales can be up to 18m long and weigh up to 80t.

 - Shark cage diving: to get close to an adult great white shark under water, most people want to be in a strong metal cage!
 No diving experience is required for these trips, but some courage may be.

-- Guided beach-riding: for experienced horse riders, Grootbos Reserve offers a three-hour riding trip to the Walker Bay Nature Reserve.
-This spectacular ride through the fynbos and the dunes, bringing you onto the beach where you can enjoy gallops along the water edge.
+- Guided beach-riding: for experienced horse-riders, Grootbos Reserve offers a three-hour ride to Walker Bay Nature Reserve.
+This spectacular ride through the fynbos and the dunes, brings you onto the beach where you can enjoy gallops along the water’s edge.